 Before taking didanosine, tell your health care provider:

 Didanosine comes in capsule form for use in adults and children 6 years of age or older who can safely swallow capsules and weigh at least 20 kg.
 The capsules come in 4 strengths:

-Didanosine also comes in a pediatric powder to mix with water (brand name: Videx).
-The pediatric powder can be used in children 2 weeks of age and older.
-The pediatric powder comes in two strengths:
+Didanosine also comes in a powder to mix with water (brand name: Videx).
+The powder can be used in adults and in children 2 weeks of age and older.
+The powder comes in two strengths: